jheyman/blog/pages/LEDMatrixStrip/index.md

 On the Arduino software side, communication with the BT module is quite easy, since it is standard serial communication.
 Using the `Serial` built-in library allows to write/read characters to/from the module.
 In practive, the `serialEvent` callback function was implemented to handle data reception, and notify the main loop when new data is available.
 This serialEvent callback gets called (behind the scenes) after each the main loop execution.

 I (arbitrarily) chose a string format `@<cmd>@<data>@` as the pattern that the arduino will try to decode while receiving individual bytes of data over this serial connection.
-A quick way to test that communication is ok and that the Arduino decodes the commands properly is to use the "BlueTerm" android application from a smartphone, and type in a string of this format.<br><br>
+A quick way to test that communication is ok and that the Arduino decodes the commands properly is to use the "BlueTerm" android application from a smartphone, and type in a string of this format.<br>

-The full source code is available [here](https://github.com/jheyman/LEDmatrixstrip/blob/master/LEDMatrixStrip.ino).<br><br>
+The full source code is available [here](https://github.com/jheyman/LEDmatrixstrip/blob/master/LEDMatrixStrip.ino).<br>

 On the host side: